Skip to content

 Write docs for users, not developers

-Each doc should start off explaining what the page is about and why the user would want to read it.
-For example, "This page provides an overview of the core constructs and concepts of .
-Understanding these concepts is important for navigating, configuring, and using Pynchy."
+Each page should open by saying what it's about and why the reader would want to read it.
+For example: "An overview of the core constructs and concepts of .
+Understand these to navigate, configure, and use Pynchy."

-The content should be organized such that information is presented in the most relevant context, at the point of need.
+Organize content so information appears in the most relevant context, at the point of need.

 Information Architecture